rodrigorodrigues/microservices-design-patterns/README.md

 docker-compose up -d
 ```

-PS: Whenever change is made it should rebuild the image using the following command:
+PS: Whenever change is made on the source code it is necessary to rebuild the image, you can use the following command:

 ```
 docker-compose up --build week-menu-api react-webapp